TEDxAuckland/tedx-auckland-site/src/_drafts/karl-sheridan-shares-the-secret-behind-the-experiment.md

 There’s no end in sight at the moment.
 I feel responsible for it and always finish what I start.

 *'The Experiment' will take place on Friday, September 20th.
-Purchase tickets [here](https://www.eventbrite.co.nz/e/the-experiment-2019-tickets-60497859727).*
+Purchase tickets [here](https://www.eventbrite.co.nz/e/the-experiment-2019-tickets-60497859727){: target="_blank"}.*